Post

 text: " Packaging and deployment succeeded.\n\ncc'ed <@${{ inputs.SLACK_USER_ID }}>"

-# Failure message for packaging and deployment task
+# Failure message for packaging and deployment

 end-message-failure: